[InFine] Inadvertent background animation

 Clock to use as a time source.
 (Consequently, only animating materials would be observing a

-#11 Updated by danij over 8 years ago
+#11 Updated by danij about 10 years ago

 In the above situation InFine would opaquely generate a new material variant specific to the context/scope of the script.
 (In practice one would request a variant appropriate to a context-config from the base